HashirProjects/ProcessImages/README.md

-# ProcessImages
-Converts images from a directory into a numpy array and resizes them, then saves the processed data.
+Converts images from a directory into an array, resizes them, and/or saves and loads the processed data.